 The future for UK democracy

-What is important to note is that MPs recognised that while PR systems can solve the major flaws of FPTP, they do have their own drawbacks.
+Importantly, MPs recognised that while PR systems can solve the major flaws of FPTP, they do have their own drawbacks.
 The recent Austrian and German elections were a prime example, being largely defined by opposition to the so-called ‘Grand Coalitions’ which boosted the votes for extremist parties.

 As the heated debate came to a close, the issue was perhaps best summarised respectively by MPs Steve Double and Caroline Lucas, remarking that “no system is perfect”, but “some are better than others”.
 So with such clear public support for voting reform – at least for moving away from FPTP – can we expect to see such a change in the near future?